KentaroMorishita/f-box-docs/src/content/docs/f-box-core/reference/box.md

 ---
 title: Box
-description: Detailed API reference for the Box abstraction in F-Box Core.
+description: Detailed API reference for the Box abstraction in F-Box.
 ---

-`Box` is a foundational abstraction in F-Box Core.
+`Box` is a foundational abstraction in F-Box.
 It encapsulates a single value and provides a functional interface for transforming, combining, and chaining operations.

 ---